What Are the Top Microbiology Schools in the U.S.?

 Johns Hopkins University (JHU) in Baltimore, MD

+In 2019, JHU was ranked #1 for best regional hospitals in Maryland and Baltimore.
 You might prepare for graduate microbiology study by pursuing a Bachelor of Science (B.S.) in Molecular and Cellular Biology through the Zanvyl Krieger School of Arts and Sciences.
 You could also pursue a 5-year combined B.S./Master of Science (M.S.) program.

 JHU's Bloomberg School for Public Health's (SPH) W. Harry Feinstone Department of Molecular Microbiology and Immunology offers master's and doctoral degrees.
 The master's program could prepare you for medical school or lead to a research position involving the study of infectious diseases.
 SPH hosts microbiology-related centers for autoimmune diseases, malaria and AIDS.
 Available degrees include:

 - BS in Molecular and Cellular Biology

 - ScM in Molecular Microbiology and Immunology

 - Master of Health Science (MHS) in Molecular Microbiology and Immunology

 - MHS in Biochemistry and Molecular Biology

 - PhD in Biochemistry, Biophysics, Cellular, Developmental, and Molecular Biology (CMDB)